-Advertising helps keep the main LinkedIn experience free for more than 560 million members.
+Advertising helps keep the main LinkedIn experience free for nearly 600 million members.

 We also want to make ads useful to you by showing what’s relevant to your professional interests.
 This means that ads can connect you to informative content, useful products or services, and job opportunities from companies looking for people like you.

 You might see promoted content in your LinkedIn feed.

 You might receive promoted messages from companies or recruiters.

 You might see ads personalized with your picture, name, or job title.
 Only you will see ads containing your information.